-• Be aware that your insulin needs may decrease near the end of your first trimester (9 to 11 weeks) for a short time.

-- Notice if you are having more insulin reactions or if you need to eat more to keep your blood sugars from getting too low. - Treat all insulin reactions right away (see page 7). - Keep testing your blood sugars carefully. - Call your doctor or nurse for help adjusting your insulin dose if you are having more insulin reactions.
+- Be aware that your insulin needs may decrease near the end of your first trimester (9 to 11 weeks) for a short time. - Be aware if you are having more insulin reactions or if you need to eat more to keep your blood sugars from getting too low. - Treat all insulin reactions right away (see page 7). - Keep testing your blood sugars carefully. - Call your doctor or nurse if you are having more insulin reactions.
 Your insulin dose may need to be lowered (usually by about 20%).